These Dreams

-"These Dreams" is a song by American rock band Heart from their 1985 self-titled eighth studio album Heart.
+"These Dreams" is a song by Bernie Taupin and Martin Page, recorded by American rock band Heart from their 1985 self-titled eighth studio album.
 It was released on January 18, 1986, as the album's third single, becoming the band's first song to top the Billboard Hot 100.
-The single's B-side track, "Shell Shock" (on some releases), was also the B-side of Heart's previous single "Never".
+The single's B-side track "Shell Shock" (on some releases) was also the B-side of Heart's previous single "Never".

 Background

-In 1985, singer-songwriter Martin Page, who co-wrote other successful songs including "We Built This City" and "King of Wishful Thinking", and Bernie Taupin, longtime collaborator of Elton John, wrote a song which would later be titled "These Dreams".
+In 1985, singer-songwriter Martin Page, who co-wrote Starship's "We Built This City" and would later go on to co-write Go West's "King of Wishful Thinking", and Bernie Taupin, longtime collaborator of Elton John, wrote a song which would later be titled "These Dreams".
 The song was offered to Stevie Nicks, who expressed no interest in recording it.
-Heart had just recently signed with Capitol Records, and while the band had previously recorded their own material, they were impressed by "These Dreams" and agreed to use the song on their upcoming album.
+Heart had just recently signed with Capitol Records, and while the band previously recorded their own material, they were impressed by "These Dreams" and agreed to use the song on their upcoming album Heart.

 The track is a power ballad with a more polished sound in comparison to Heart's previous work and was the band's first single on which Nancy Wilson performed lead vocals instead of Ann Wilson.
-According to The Billboard Book of Number One Hits by Fred Bronson, when it came time for Wilson to record her vocals, she was suffering from a cold and sounded somewhat raspy and gravelly.
+According to The Billboard Book of Number One Hits by Fred Bronson, when it came time for Nancy Wilson to record her vocals, she was suffering from a cold and sounded somewhat raspy and gravelly.
 After the song reached commercial success, producers reportedly wanted Wilson to recreate the vocal style on future recordings, asking her: "Can't you just get sick again?"

 Composition

 The liner notes of Heart state that the track was dedicated to Wilson's good friend Sharon Hess, who died from leukemia shortly before it was released.
 The lyrics of the track describe the fantasy world a woman enters, every time she sleeps, when faced with a difficult situation in life.

 The anthemic chorus of the song is performed in the key of B major with a tempo of approximately 79 beats per minute.
-The verses are in G# minor, modulating into the relative major for the chorus.
+The verses are in G-sharp minor, modulating into the relative major for the chorus.

 Reception

 Cash Box called it "a tender, forlorn song which features a rare lead vocal appearance by Nancy [Wilson]."
+In a 2002 review for All Music Guide, Stephen Thomas Erlewine regarded "These Dreams" as "good mid-'80s mainstream material".